jpritikin/coach/content/_index.md

   - Ready for a new full-time job without sleep?
 Learn the mental health tools you need **before** the proverbial shit hits the fan.
   - If you put more skill and effort into the first three years, you and your child will reap a lifetime of benefits.
 - Lifestyle, nutrition, & physical health
+  - I have studied nutrition for many years and am trained to evaluate statistical evidence.
   - I am **not** a licensed dietician.[^capture-of-nutrition]
   - I am **not** a medical doctor.